Well, that was a full month, wasn’t it? April 2020 was a bitch.

 In a bizarre twist of philosophical orientation I became the recipient of criticism from friends and family, accused of being insensitive, ignorant, naïve.

-It sure didn’t help that initial advice from the POTUS had been dangerously optimistic, or that the line had been drawn between continuing to enforce a lockdown in America and opening the country back up.
+It sure didn’t help that initial advice from the POTUS had been dangerously optimistic, or that the line had been drawn between continuing to enforce a lock-down in America and opening the country back up.
 Now even optimism had been politicized, and I was on the “wrong side”.
 I had taken the same attitude with the Swine Flu back whenever that had been.
 I couldn’t even remember who was president at the time.
 Why did it matter?
 I didn’t have a side.
 I just called it like I saw it, and from my point of view things weren’t that bad.

-In our city there were daily announcements from the mayor, speaking through loudspeakers mounted on telephone poles in every neighborhood.
+In our city there were daily announcements from the mayor, speaking over loudspeakers mounted on telephone poles in every neighborhood.
 As far as I knew these public announcement systems existed in every city in Japan.
 The up side to them was emergency preparedness, like in the case of a tsunami or typhoon.
 At 5 PM every day a chime reminded children when to return home for dinner.
 A couple times per month the community was alerted that an old person with dementia had escaped her care-giving captors and was roaming the streets, lost.
 If anyone saw her, they were to call city hall.
-There was always a follow-up announcement to let everyone know she had captured and returned to old folks’ jail.
+There was always a follow-up announcement to let everyone know she had been captured and returned to old folks’ jail.

 All the small businesses in our town remained open except for Starbucks and Patagonia, who were apparently abiding by American lock-down rules.
 A friend of mine worked for Patagonia.
 My envy spiked to new heights when he said that Patagonia was paying all its employees to stay home.
+(The Patagonia store in our town would permanently close in May.)

 Some of our Japanese neighbors enforced “shelter in place” on themselves, but it was never mandatory in our prefecture or anywhere else in the country.
 The so-called state of emergency was whispered in a practically inaudible voice.
 In theory people weren’t supposed to move about, but what were the police to do?
 Would they form an economic analysis on every person to determine whether their actions were essential or not?
 A couple moms in our group of friends chose to isolate their kids when the American panic came back around to us, but what was the point?
 All these kids had already been hanging out together outside of school for months.
 Throughout the whole thing there was not a single day that my family sheltered in place.
 Believe me, I envied the hell out of those who were lucky enough to stay home – not because I was afraid of the virus, necessarily, but because so much of my precious energy was wasted on the commute to work.